Nearsoft/apprentice/05 - HTML/README.md

 This is the basic structure of a website and everyone of them must have it, let's explain step by step:

 The first tag you can see there is the `html` (let's hold on the DOCTYPE one, will explain it a bit further).
-This tag is telling to the broswer that this is an html file, and is expecting a couple of tags inside: `head` and `body`.
+This tag is telling to the browser that this is an html file, and is expecting a couple of tags inside: `head` and `body`.

 All inside the `head` tag will not be visible in the display window of the browser.
 The elements and tags added there will have other purpouses, such as call for external resources as CSS documents, fonts and libraries.
 Also can contain the path for our favicon, the title of our site, and the image that will appear when sharing a link into a social network, also can contain a description visible for search engines and other uses, but these are the main ones.